Krystyna Chojnowska-Liskiewicz: The boat

 Krystyna Chojnowska-Liskiewicz carried out her westabout (east to west) voyage on Mazurek, a Conrad 32 sloop built in Poland.
-Mazurek was 9.51 metres (31.2 ft) long, with a beam of 2.70 metres (8.86 ft) and a sail area of 35 square metres (376.7 ft²).
-Mazurek's construction team was headed by Chojnowska-Liskiewicz's husband.
+Mazurek was 9.51 metres (31.2 ft) long, with a beam of 2.70metres (8.86 ft) and a sail area of 35 square metres (376.7 ft2).
+Mazurek's construction team was headed by Chojnowska-Liskiewicz's husband, Wacław Liskiewicz.